Joel Alter Greenberg

 Assistant Research Professor in the Department of Electrical and Computer Engineering

-Performs research in the area of computational imaging with a focus on physics-based modeling and system-level design from fundamental science through algorithm implementation.
+Dr. Greenberg's research is in the area of computational imaging with a focus on physics-based modeling and system-level design from fundamental science through algorithm implementation.
+His work spans the electromagnetic spectrum, with a focus on X-ray and visible imaging and detection systems for security and medical applications.

 Appointments and Affiliations